Chocobozzz/PeerTube/support/doc/tools.md

 ### REPL ([Read Eval Print Loop](https://nodejs.org/docs/latest-v8.x/api/repl.html))

-If you want to interact with the application libraries and objects, there is a REPL for that.
+If you want to interact with the application libraries and objects even when PeerTube is not running, there is a REPL for that.

 usage: `node ./dist/server/tools/repl.js`